 Let’s take a look at the ones that have been the most widely used for so many years.

 If you are one of those adventurous people who can construct anything from a paper ship to a yacht, maybe Ferro-cement is a hull material you know well.
 As its name describes, this is a hull made of cement/concrete and iron.
 The materials are relatively cheap.
 You will rarely or probably never see a boat built in a shipyard with a hull of this material.
 Ferro-cement is usually used by people who decide to build their own yacht and have time in their hands.
 Although using this material might save you cash, it is quite problematic as it is highly dependent on the way the hull has been constructed (it is good to be laid over at one go, which is a tough job) and the quality of materials.

 Often, there is water reaching the iron, which initiates corrosion, and as a result, this can sink your boat and lead to catastrophic results.
 Take into account that Ferro-cemented hull boats can be hardly insured as companies don’t accept this material as a reliable one.

 #2 Yacht Hull Material: Wood

-Wood is the material of the classic yachts.
+Wood is the material of classic yachts.
 A well-maintained wooden yacht turns heads.
 But boats with wooden hulls do need special attention.
 The material has been used for centuries.
 It is the only natural eco-friendly material still used in the construction of vessels.
-These ships were the real strengths of many empires when conquering the world.
+These ships were the real strength of many empires when conquering the world.
 Wood is an excellent hull material and a reliable one if well cared for.
 It is important to use the right wood for the right area of your boat.
 There are soft and hardwoods, which perform differently.